HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 Resources representing a vaccination and associated data should be able to be directly populated with data from [IIS](https://www.cdc.gov/vaccines/programs/iis/index.html) implementations using the [HL7 v2.5.1 Implementation Guide for Immunization Messaging, Release 1.5](https://repository.immregistries.org/resource/hl7-version-2-5-1-implementation-guide-for-immunization-messaging-release-1-5-1/).

+### Actors

+The primary actors are:

+1. **Issuers** who produce the FHIR resources described in this IG.
+These are typically the entities responsible for giving vaccinations, including health systems, pharmacies, and doctors offices.
+2. **Verifiers** who read and analyze the FHIR resources described in this IG.
+3. **Patients** who receive a [SMART Health Card] from an Issuer (which contains the FHIR resources described in this IG), and may display it to a Verifier.

+Issuers and Verifiers are considered "implementers" of this IG.

 ### Approach to constraints